Business and Entrepreneurial Decisions

 When selecting a location for a new office or business, hiring a key person, or making a technology investment – it requires careful, logical, and dispassionate analysis.
 This is known as “left-brain thinking”.
 If you are making one of these decisions, you are likely “right-brain dominant”, in that you are a risk taker, creative, and intuitive.
 Until now, there hasn’t been a decision-making tool that enables people like you to tap into both hemispheres of your brain to make the best decision.

-Selecting a New Office or Business
+Selecting an Office or Business Location

 Hiring a Key Person